MicrosoftDocs/azure-devops-docs/docs/includes/keyboard-shortcuts/wi-form-shortcuts.md

 ::: moniker range=">= azure-devops-2020"

-The rich text editor tool bar displays below the text entry area when you click your cursor within the each text box that can be formatted.
+The rich text editor tool bar appears below the text entry area when you select each text box that can be formatted.

 :::image type="content" source="../../boards/queries/media/share-plans/new-rich-text-editor-toolbar.png" alt-text="Screenshot that shows the Azure DevOps 2020 rich text editor toolbar.":::

 You can use the following keyboard shortcuts when you work in a web browser on one of the following operating systems. (**Command**=:::image type="icon" source="../../media/icons/mac-command-symbol.png" border="false":::)

-### Windows OS shortcuts
+### Windows shortcuts

 |Shortcut|Action|
 |---|---|